icYFTL/Invert/README.md

 ## English
 ### Prepare your config for CS2

-I wrote a little thing that will convert CS:GO config to CS2 config.
+In general, I wrote a small thing that will convert the CS:GO config to the CS2 config.
-All you need to do is upload your existing config and the path to which you want to save the new config.
+All you need to do is load the existing config and the path where you want to save the new config.
-Then you need to go to the Work tab (Work) and click on Fix (Fix).
-At this point the config will be analyzed and the log on the left will show the changes.
+Next, you need to go to the tab Work (Work) and click on Fix (Fix).
+At this point, the config will be analyzed and changes will be displayed in the log on the left.
-In the table with the configuration you can turn off or turn on this or that line of the configuration.
+In the configuration table, you can disable or enable one or another configuration line.
-After that you should click Save and the new config with a custom name will be saved in the folder you specified on the output.
+After that, you need to click Save (Save) and the new config with an arbitrary name will be saved in the folder that you specified to exit.

 Advantages:
-* Cleaning the config from obsolete/non-working commands
+* Cleaning the config from obsolete / broken commands
-* Removing obsolete/non-working command arguments
+* Remove obsolete/broken command arguments
-* Removing duplicates
+* Remove duplicates
-* Removing/disabling alias and references to them
+* Removing/disabling alias and links to them
 * Support for 2 languages (English and Russian) p.s.
 I don't know why, I just had fun writing

 Known issues:
-* UI (I may or may not fix it.
-It's fine)
+* UI (maybe fix it, maybe not.
+And so it will do)
+* Unbindall seems to break mouse movement (so far it has been added to the cleanup list, i.e. the product will automatically offer to remove this line from the config)

-The current build (1.0.0-alpha.1) is **testing** and various bugs and issues may be observed.
+The current build (1.0.0-alpha.2) is a **test** build and may experience various bugs and issues.
-If you find an issue, please report it via the github's "Issues".
+If you find a problem, please report it through the "Issues" github.

-By downloading and running this product you confirm that all further actions with the Intern product you do at your own risk.
+By downloading and running this product, you confirm that you do all further actions with the Intern product at your own peril and risk.
-I am not responsible for any malfunction with your data and your computer.
+I am not responsible for any failure that occurs with your data and your computer.

+The product does not force old binds to work.
+For example, cl_righthand is available as a command, but it does not work and will not work.

-This build was tested on configs for CS2 version *2000111/13928*
+This assembly was tested on configs for CS2 version *2000111/13928*

-> The best thank you is an star in the repository
+> Best thanks - star to repository